-Golden Brush Art Events is a Vancouver born company with the purpose of showcasing talented artists in the form of live painting to the public.
-We meet amazing artists and spotlight their talent through our Battle of the Brush live painting competition held 2-3 times per year.
+Golden Brush Art Events is a Vancouver born company with the purpose of showcasing talented artists through live painting.
+We spotlight amazing artists and their artwork through our signature Battle of the Brush live painting competition held 3 times per year.

 The Battle of the Brush is a live painting competition where multiple teams of artists compete in a time-limited competition before their spontaneous collective works are displayed and judged by local art connoisseurs.

 How does it work?
-A group of artists are placed into multiple teams where they will blend their brushstrokes to compete for one Golden Brush title.
+A group of artists are placed into multiple teams where they will blend their brushstrokes to compete for the Golden Brush title.

-Then the brush-to-brush action will heat up as each team of artists’ unique painting styles splatter onto one canvas.
-The creativity then unfolds into an impromptu gallery to be viewed by guests and judged by distinguished panel members.
+Then the brush-to-brush action heats up as each team of artists’ unique painting styles splatter onto the canvas.
+The creativity, then, unfolds into an impromptu gallery to be viewed and judged by the guests in attendance.